devaultcrypto/devault/doc/abc_update_logs.md

-      [LINTER] Check for header guard closure comment Merge #13058: [wallet] `createwallet` RPC - create new wallet at runtime Update Seeder to use fsbridge::fopen() instead of fopen() Make objects in range declarations immutable by default.
+      [LINTER] Check for header guard closure comment Merge #13058: [wallet] `createwallet` RPC - create new wallet at runtime Update Seeder to use fsbridge::fopen() instead of fopen() XXXXX Make objects in range declarations immutable by default.
 Avoid unnecessary copying of objects in range declarations.
 #     cli: Ignore libevent warnings
       Merge #13252: Wallet: Refactor ReserveKeyFromKeyPool for safety [build-configurations] Resurface the more informative error message when ABC_BUILD_NAME is not set